Should my company switch to a cloud-based document management system?

 If you’re exploring how best to transition from an on-premise software platform to a cloud-based document management system, here are some tips on how to know if moving to the cloud is right for your construction business and some benefits you might gain in the process.

-Common challenges prompting a cloud-based document management solution
+Common challenges prompting a Switch to cloud document management solutions

 - Lost files.
 Are blueprints and change orders getting lost, misfiled, or stuck on someone’s computer desktop, creating mini delays in the overall schedule?
 Those “search-and-rescue” hours add up.
 Tallied up over the months or years you spend on just one large capital or public works project, that’s a lot of lost productivity you can’t get back.